wr3cckl3ss/system3/README.md

 ```
 NO MORE SMT!
-NO WORRIES OF AOSP PATCH!
+NO WORRIES OF THE AOSP PATCH!
 NO DOWNGRADING!
-99 PERCENT OF DEVICES, IMMEDIATELY AFFECTED, WATCHES & TABLETS TOO!
+99 PERCENT OF SAMSUNG DEVICES AFFECTED!
 ```
 </div>